 I researched online for a solution and found that Tailscale offers a paid add-on for allowing Tailscale traffic over Mullvad via exit nodes, so, I decided to create a simple nftables rule to allow both connections on Linux.

-How It Works
+How Mullvad Split Tunneling Works

 Configuration

-Create the nftables Configuration
+Create The nftables Config

 # Create the nftables directory if it doesn't exist